 Celeste vs Super Mario Bros.: Which Is More Woke?

 Super Mario Bros. appears more woke than Celeste based on AI analysis, with a difference of about 79 points.
-Community votes are split or too thin to call a clear winner yet.
+Community votes lean toward Celeste instead; worth checking both breakdowns.

 See full breakdown for Super Mario Bros.AI vs community